Skip to content

 • Is the current time within business hours?

-Conditions can be integrated into various parts of your flow, including triggers and the dedicated Condition block.
+Conditions can be integrated into various areas of your flow, including triggers and the dedicated Condition block.
 Configuring a condition involves building a logical expression that must evaluate to either true or false.
-A logical expression consists of one or more "parts."
-Each "part" performs a single check against a specific value.
-Here are some examples:

 • Is variable X greater than 5?